Security upgrade · 2026

 sender content, and reactions remain ciphertext throughout the path.

-The on-device router picks the cheapest delivery path that's actually working.
+The on-device router picks the cheapest delivery path that's actually working between the BLE mesh and the libp2p internet bridge.
 The decision logic is

 - Direct mesh: if internet is unreachable but the recipient's BLE peer is in range,